The-Marcy-Lab-School/swe-2-2-dom/README.md

 ### Question 7: makeAlphabet - modify.js
 Here is where things get interesting.
 We're going to do a bunch of stuff on this one!

-First, notice that there's a data attribute called `num-letters` on our alphabet list `ul` element.
+First, notice that there's a data attribute called `num-letters` on our alphabet list `ol` element.
 Data attributes are a great way to encode more information into a tag.
 We didn't cover them, but we've included resources to check out.

-Here's a *super* quick tutorial
+Here's a *super* quick tutorial.
+Suppose we had the following `p` element with the `data-` attribute called `my-test` attribute with the value `"hello there"`:

 ```html
 <p id="main-text" data-my-test="hello there">Just a p tag</p>
 ```
+In JavaScript, we can grab the element and then reference its `data-` attribute called `my-test` with `.dataset.myTest`.
+The `dataset` property will be an object that has converted the `data-` attributes in `kabob-case` to `camelCase`.

 ```js
 const p = document.querySelector('#main-text');